syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 IPresentation pptxDoc = Presentation.Open("Sample.pptx");

 //Gets whether the presentation is write Protected.
-Read - only. bool WriteProtected = pptxDoc.IsWriteProtected;
+Read - only. bool writeProtected = pptxDoc.IsWriteProtected;

-//Checks whether the presentation is write protected if (WriteProtected)
+//Checks whether the presentation is write protected if (writeProtected)
 {
      //Removes the write protection for presentation instance. pptxDoc.RemoveWriteProtection();